canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 });
 ```

-Using [can-define] allows you to use maps without the [can-map.prototype.attr .attr()] method that's needed in [can-map] and [can-list].
+Using [can-define] allows you to use maps without the [can-map.prototype.attr .attr()] method that’s needed in [can-map] and [can-list].
 To use this with DefineMap just use the dot operator instead:

 ```js
 var carOwner = new CarOwner();